yergin/qt-cmake-vscode/README.md

 Set up the project in VSCode:

-1. Open VSCode and select "Open Folder..." from the file menu.
+1. Open VSCode and select 'Open Folder...' from the 'File' menu.
 2. Select the root folder of this repo.
 3. Respond with 'Yes' to configuring the project with CMake.
 4. Check the paths in `cmake/Qt.cmake` and change them to match your Qt's installation folder.